onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/05-non-fungible-tokens-2.md

 - Are the owner of the object
 - Have a valid reference to that field or method (note that references can only be created from capabilities, and capabilities can only be created by the owner of the object)

-When a user stores their NFT `Collection` in their account storage, it is by default not available for other users to access.
+When a user stores their NFT `Collection` in their account storage, it is by default not available for other users to access because it requires access to the authorized account object (`auth(Storage) &Account`) which is only accessible by a transaction that the owner authorizes and signs.
-A user's authorized account object (`&Account`, which gives access to private storage) is only accessible by its owner.

 To give external accounts access to the `deposit` function, the `getIDs` function, and the `idExists` function, the owner creates an interface that only includes those fields:

 ```cadence